 If you’ve visited us at an exhibition recently, you would have seen how the Door Detective Plus integrates seamlessly with the VisionPass facial recognition system by IDEMIA.
 This access control device uses an advanced optical unit composed of three cameras (2D, 3D, and infrared) and IDEMIA’s leading facial recognition algorithm.

-Managing and controlling population density can be achieved with Door Detective Plus, which monitors pedestrian movement in either direction through access-controlled doorways, passageways and corridors.
-When used in conjunction with the Fastlane Multilane Controller, the system offers a solution to the challenge of having too many people in one area, during the lunchtime rush in the canteen, in shared kitchen facilities at break times, common spaces and even toilets.
+Managing and controlling population density can be achieved with Door Detective Plus, which monitors pedestrian movement in either direction through access-controlled doorways, passageways, and corridors.

 Prevent door propping

-Even seemingly innocuous behaviours such as propping open emergency exit doors, which may be tempting on a hot day if air circulation units are switched off to minimise the spread of infection, can present safety issues.
+Even seemingly innocuous behaviours such as propping open emergency exit doors, which may be tempting on a hot day, can present safety issues.
 A fire door or emergency exit held open is an invitation for someone unauthorised to enter the building, but Door Detective Plus allows traffic to be monitored and will alert security personnel if there is a breach.

-For more information on how we can help you secure and protect your employees as they return to the workplace, get in touch with one of our team today on +44 (0)20 8890 5550 or email firstname.lastname@example.org.
+For more information about the Door Detective range or any of our entrance control products, get in touch with one of our team today on +44 (0)20 8890 5550 or email firstname.lastname@example.org